McNerdius/TailBlazor/Source/wwwroot/content/overview.md

 You'll need the .NET 6+ SDK, Node.JS, and of course a development environment — _PowerShell optional_

 ::: info
-TailBlazor is geared toward .NET 6+ and Tailwind 3+.
-Older versions would work too, but the build steps and config would be a bit different.
-I'm currently rehashing this site and the associated templates, updating them for .NET 7.
-The only incompatibilities i forsee will be usage of .NET 7's "empty" (bootstrap-free) templates, and the `--blazor-load-progress` variables.
+Older Tailwind CSS versions would work too, but the build steps and config would be a bit different.
+This site and `tailblazor-templates` take advantage of .NET 7's "empty" (bootstrap-free) templates, and the `--blazor-load-progress` variables.
+Everything else should be the same for .NET 6.
 :::

 ## Development Environment: {#de}